A tibble: 1,924,665 × 5

 )

-… you reversed the order of grouping?
+arrange(decade, desc(total))… you had reversed the order of grouping?